saikrishna-git1/USB_HID_mouse_STM32F429/README.md

 Basically we have 3 (+1) types of packets:

 SOF pkt (Start Of Frame pkt):
 This is not really a type of pkt, even though it gets mentioned as a type coz it has a special usage.
 Remember we already talked about Frames earlier.
 SOF simply tells when a new Frame has started.
+SOF signal is sent every 1 millisecond in full speed USB devices.

 Don't get confused between SOF pkt and SOP (Sync) signal.
 SOP (Sync) signal is a sequence of J,K bus states to tell that a new pkt will be sent now.
 SOP is the first field in any pkt including SOF pkt.
 SOF is a pkt that contains meaningful data.